All The World's A Stage

 • While introducing Rush during the "Canada For Asia" charity television telethon which aired January 13th, 2005, actor/comedian Mike Myers claimed that at 4:01 of "Bastille Day" on All The World's A Stage, the voice that screams out when the music abruptly stops is that of his brother who is yelling "Nighthawk!", the name of his then-current band.

 • The chrome Slingerland drumkit pictured on the cover was the first kit purchased by Neil Peart after joining Rush, and is heard on Fly By Night through 2112.
 The kit was retired by Neil at the close of the All The World's A Stage tour in June '77, replacing it with the black chrome kit first used on A Farewell To Kings.
 The kit was awarded to the winner of a Modern Drummer drum solo contest in July, 1987, which was judged by Neil.
-Main Drag Music in Brooklyn New York, auctioned off the chrome Slingerland drumkit on August 9th, 2009, for $25,100.
+The original winner eventually auctioned off the chrome kit at Main Drag Music in Brooklyn New York on August 9th, 2009, for $25,100.

 • Reissued March 17, 2015 by Universal Music Enterprises on 200-gram, heavyweight vinyl with a download code for a 320kbps MP4 vinyl ripped Digital Audio album as well as high resolution Digital Audio editions in DSD (2.8mHz), 192khz / 24-bit, 96kHz / 24-bit.